r-dent/LocalizationSync/README.md

 ## Installation

 This uses the [pip](https://packaging.python.org/en/latest/key_projects/#pip) package manager for Python packages ([see guide](https://packaging.python.org/en/latest/tutorials/installing-packages/)).
-It depends on the [pyexcel-ods](https://pypi.org/project/pyexcel-ods/) package whick will be installed alongsite automatically when you run:
+It depends on the [pyexcel-ods](https://pypi.org/project/pyexcel-ods/) package which will be installed alongsite automatically when you run:

     pip install localization-sync

-Hint: It could be that you need to use `pip3` commant instead uf `pip`.
+Hint: It could be that you need to use `pip3` command instead of `pip`.

 ## Prerequisites

+### 1. Create a Google Sheet

 Create a Google Sheet document with sheets like [these](https://docs.google.com/spreadsheets/d/1672QPWDsxBtaX5hc5QgZhqBwLADMnPVEv7-wLB3g-ug):

 ![Example of a L10n table](Resources/sheet_l10n.png)
 ![Example of a colors table](Resources/sheet_colors.png)

+Mind to __not__ add extra columns or rows at the top/left of your tables.
+I you need to do so, use `keyRow`/`keyColumn` parameters in config to inset the parsing of the table.

+### 2. Publish

 Publish the sheeet to the web by pressing __File -> Publish to the web__.
 Select __Whole Document__ and __Website__.
-This gives the script access to the public JSON API of Google Docs.
+This enables the script do export the contents of the sheet as ODS file.

+_Note_: We are using the export instead of the JSON API.
+Because this way there is no need for creating an API Key and using OAuth on the client (your) side.

+### 3. Get the ID

 Find the ID of your document by copying it from your browsers address bar.